AGI-10 Press Release

 - Artificial Scientists & Artists Based on the Formal Theory of Creativity

-Juergen Schmidhuber - Designing a Safe Motivational System for Intelligent Machines
+Juergen Schmidhuber; video - Designing a Safe Motivational System for Intelligent Machines

 Short position statements: